helenoid/Raneto/polymicrobial-systems/content-examples/usage/creating-pages.md

 The name of the file defines what URL or "slug" is used to navigate to that page.
 For example if you create a file called `my-example-page.md` you would visit that page be navigation to `example.com/my-example-page`.
-Below is a table of example folder and file names and the URL's they would have in Raneto.
+Below is a table of example folder and file names and the URL's they would have in Polymicrobial Systems.

 File Location | URL
 ------------- | -------------